yusbel/MicroserviceRuntimeAspNetCore/README.md

 * The runtime supports multiple microservices assemblies on development environment.
 It makes easy to run multiple microservices locally.

 ### Concept
-* Microservices are bound to a subdomain transaction
+* Microservices are bound to a subdomain transaction.
-* Each microservice use a persistence object to save entities and events
+* Each microservice use a persistence object to save entities and events.
-* A runtime generic host read events and dispatch them into Azure Service Bus Queue
+* A runtime generic host read events and dispatch them into Azure Service Bus Queue.
-* Write service to service communication is done via Azure Service Bus Queue
+* Write service to service communication is done via Azure Service Bus Queue.

 ![alt_text][concept]